 When you hop in your car, the last thing you expect is that you will find yourself in an emergency, but if you do find yourself in one, having a car emergency kit can make all the difference.
 By keeping an emergency kit in your car, you are empowering yourself to act during a crisis.

-What do you need in a car emergency kit?
 A car emergency kit should include:

 - Flat Tire System